nostrumbiodiscovery/pele_platform/docs/build_docs/source/faqs/index.rst

 Solution
 +++++++++

-This warning indicates the the PDB file is missing the connectivity section.
+This warning indicates that the PDB file is missing the connectivity section.
 To resolve the issue, you should import the PDB in Schrödinger Maestro and preprocess it, launching the Protein Preparation Wizard.

 Note that **CONECT lines are required for peleffy** forcefield builder.